snipsco/snips-action-reminder/README.md

 - :white_check_mark: "February 28, 5:30 PM"
 - :x: "March 1, 10:00 AM"

+### :x: *Remind me to 'do sth' today*

+This query will create a reminder by using the current date and time.
+It doesn't make any sense.
+This case need to be handled as a special.

+### :interrobang: *Please cancel all the reminders*

+Not sure if this is an issue.

+This action will delete all the coming reminders, the past reminders will be kept for checking.

 ## Planned features & To do

 ### Set a reminder